jh3nd3rs0n/jargyle/README.md

 -   `socksClient.ssl.keyStoreFile`: Its usage is equivalent to the setting `externalClient.ssl.keyStoreFile`.
 See the settings help information for details (use the command line option `--settings-help`)
 -   `socksClient.ssl.keyStorePassword`: Its usage is equivalent to the setting `externalClient.ssl.keyStorePassword`.
 See the settings help information for details (use the command line option `--settings-help`)
 -   `socksClient.ssl.keyStoreType`: Its usage is equivalent to the setting `externalClient.ssl.keyStoreType`.
 See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.ssl.protocol`: Its usage is equivalent to the setting `externalClient.ssl.protocol`.
+See the settings help information for details (use the command line option `--settings-help`)
 -   `socksClient.ssl.trustStoreFile`: Its usage is equivalent to the setting `externalClient.ssl.trustStoreFile`.
 See the settings help information for details (use the command line option `--settings-help`)
 -   `socksClient.ssl.trustStorePassword`: Its usage is equivalent to the setting `externalClient.ssl.trustStorePassword`.
 See the settings help information for details (use the command line option `--settings-help`)
 -   `socksClient.ssl.trustStoreType`: Its usage is equivalent to the setting `externalClient.ssl.trustStoreType`.
 See the settings help information for details (use the command line option `--settings-help`)